21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 16. Cable Upright Row

-Cable upright rows are an exercise that nearly everyone can do using a wide variety of grip widths.
+Cable upright rows are an exercise that nearly everyone can do using various grip widths.
+It effectively targets many of the large muscles in the upper back and shoulders.

 Cable machines keep tension on the muscles throughout the entire range of motion, ultimately increasing muscle activation and hypertrophy.